Design & Technology

 Support

 DT is an inclusive subject but at times children can lack confidence in their ability.
-Support is provided by the class teacher, critical friends and a range of resources, in the safe, friendly and nurturing environment of the classroom.
+Support is provided by the class teacher, critical friends and a range of resources, in a safe, friendly and nurturing environment.

 Impact

-Reflect on and evaluate past and present products and technology, its uses and its impact
+• Reflect on and evaluate products and technology, its uses and its impact.